 Painting your house exterior is essential!
 Paint helps protect your exterior from damage and keeps it looking good so you (and everyone else) can love it.
 Think of a combination of sunscreen and makeup for your home.
-Sunscreen to block the sun, rain, and weather and makeup to make your home look its best.
+Sunscreen to block the sun, rain, and weather to make your home look its best.

 In this post, you can find the cost of exterior house painting.
 You can also discover the factors that can cause the cost to change.

 The short answer is that it depends on many factors.
 In this article, we will outline the factors that can impact the cost and answer some common questions about this type of project.

 The cost of exterior painting can vary greatly depending on several factors

 Painting the exterior of your home is a great way to spruce up your house’s curb appeal instantly and can increase its value.
 The cost of exterior painting can vary greatly depending on several factors.

 These include the size of your home, how much you want to be painted if you are changing colours or just repainting the existing colours, the type and condition of siding, the quality of the paint used, and whether or not there is damage and/or rot that need to be addressed before beginning a paint job.